mit-acl/dpgo/README.md

 make
 ```

 The built executables are located in directory build/bin.
-For a serialized demo of distributed PGO on one of the benchmark datasets, move to the top-level directory and run:
+For a serialized demo of distributed PGO on one of the benchmark datasets, inside the build directory run:
 ```
-./C++/build/bin/multi-robot-example 5 data/smallGrid3D.g2o
+./bin/multi-robot-example 5 ../data/smallGrid3D.g2o
 ```

 Optionally, install the C++ library via,
 ```
 sudo make install
 ```
-The installation is required for using the ROS wrapper.

-## ROS support

-A ROS wrapper for DPGO is provided in https://gitlab.com/mit-acl/dpgo/dpgo_ros.git .